tomgsmith99/auth0-docs/installation_guide.md

-The Forter Auth0 plugin enables you to add Forter's Trusted Identities decisions to your Auth0 sign-up and sign-in flows.
+The Forter Auth0 plugin enables you to add Forter's Identity Protection decisions to your Auth0 sign-up and sign-in flows.
 The plugin takes advantage of Auth0's Actions capability.

 In a sign-up/registration context, Forter will ensure that users who create accounts are trustworthy (not bots or fraudsters).
 Forter will issue an `approve` or `decline` decision.